 Cell phone insurance reimburses you for accidental damage or theft not covered under the warranty.
 With mobile phone insurance in place, you can typically get a similar replacement for your damaged or destroyed phone.

-The deductibles for cell phone insurance usually cost around $50-$150.
+The deductibles for cell phone insurance are usually around $50-$150.
 This may seem excessive for a cheaper phone, but when it comes to a a high-end smartphone that costs $500 or more, the deductible is much more affordable to pay for than buying a new phone.

 The Manufacturer’s Warranty Is Not Mobile Phone Insurance